 As majestic as it is notoriously mysterious, Bhutan is only slowly opening up to foreign visitors, and remains enticingly devoid of the trappings of tourism.
 Spread across the country, we recommend staying in five different lodges spread across five different valleys – including Paro, Thimphu, Gangtey, Punakha and Bumthang.
-Bespoke Travel Design will create a tailor made tour of your own, visiting all or a selection of the lodges/valleys, with a private driver provided for the duration of your stay – offering unprecedented access to the world’s last surviving Buddhist kingdom.
+Bespoke Travel Design will create a tailor made tour of your own, visiting all or a selection of the lodges/valleys, with a private guide, driver and car provided for the duration of your stay – offering unprecedented access to the world’s last surviving Buddhist kingdom.

-•The experiences in Bhutan include a range of cultural, active and spiritual experiences.
-When we arrange a car, driver and guide through Bespoke Travel Design, complimentary activities include visits to ancient fortress monasteries, remote villages, museums, hikes, mountain-biking and yoga.
+• Complimentary activities include visits to ancient fortress monasteries, remote villages, museums, hikes, mountain-biking and yoga.

 • Experiences such as blessings, meditation and white-water rafting can be arranged on a chargeable basis.
 All itineraries are tailor-made to your interests.